We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

-Create collaborative mind maps (graphic organizers) using this online tool.
+Create collaborative mind maps (graphic organizers), concept maps, and Gantt charts using this online tool.
 See an example created by our editors.
 The example gives some ideas for uses of this online graphic organizer tool.
+Sign up with email or download.
+The free version gives you 3 graphic organizers with sharing, publishing and collaboration.

 In the ClassroomHave students create graphic organizers in cooperative groups as a study guide for unit content, to collect information for a group research project, or show examples of an important concept.
 Share and compare the organizers on an interactive whiteboard or projector in class and allow classmates to suggest changes.
 Skills needed: join the site, practice with the tools (don't miss the notes feature!).
 Save up to 7 "private" maps and an unlimited number of "shared" maps.